 • The MRT will explain the procedure for your examination.
 If you are required to remove clothing you will be shown to a private cubicle.
 You will be asked to put on the surgical gown.
-If you wear clothing without any metal buttons or zippers, you may not need to change into a gown.
-If you are having a scan that requires contrast you will be given the safety checklist, and an IV catheter will be inserted for the duration of your exam.
+If you are having a scan that requires contrast you will be given the safety checklist.